LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/studio.rst

 ::

-   $ git checkout master
+   $ Git checkout master
-   $ git pull origin master
+   $ Git pull origin master

 Git is able to merge these files on its own.